lukakerr/lukakerr.github.io/_posts/posts/2019-02-16-summer-at-mongodb.md

 and without knowing metadata such as the map's zoom level, [Stitch](https://www.mongodb.com/cloud/stitch) (our serverless backend) would have no knowledge of which points overlapped.

-To solve this, I forked the [heatmap layer library](https://github.com/mongodb-js/react-leaflet-heatmap-layer) used and implemented all the aggregations supported (sum, mean, standard deviation etc.) as streaming functions client side.
+To solve this, I forked the [heatmap layer library](https://github.com/mongodb-js/react-leaflet-heatmap-layer) used, and implemented all the aggregations supported (sum, mean, standard deviation etc.) as *streaming* functions client side.
+I also added \~750 lines of tests, up from 0.

 #### Choropleth

 The choropleth chart was the least familiar chart amongst other MongoDB engineers, with many having not heard of it before, but still being able to recognize it when shown an example.

-This chart was slightly different from the other two in the fact that rather than using latitude and longitude, specific regions were used.
+This chart was slightly different from the other two due to the fact that rather than using latitude and longitude, specific regions were used.
 For example the United States or world countries.

 #### Other Features